How to Make a Budget, Using the Ultimate Spreadsheet

 STEP 5: Set savings goals.
 Put them in writing.

 Make a list of all the financial goals you’d like to reach.
 Start with short-term goals that you can reach in the next three to six months — things like building an emergency fund, paying down credit card debt or saving for a vacation.
-Then, include long-term goals like saving for your child’s education, putting a down payment on a home, and building your retirement fund.
-Any time you are under budget each month, take that money and apply it toward your long and short-term savings goals!
+Then, include long-term goals like saving for a child’s or your own education, putting a down payment on a home, or building your retirement fund.
+Any month you are under budget, take that money and apply it toward your long and short-term savings goals!